Low voltage

 In electrical engineering, low voltage is a relative term, the definition varying by context.
 Different definitions are used in electric power transmission and distribution, compared with electronics design.
 Electrical safety codes define "low voltage" circuits that are exempt from the protection required at higher voltages.
 These definitions vary by country and specific codes or regulations.

 IEC Definition

-The International Electrotechnical Commission (IEC) standard IEC 61140:2016 defines Low voltage as 0 to 1000 V AC RMS or 0 to 1500 V DC.
-Other standards such as IEC 60038 defines supply system low voltage as voltage in the range 50 to 1000 V AC or 120 to 1500 V DC in IEC Standard Voltages which defines power distribution system voltages around the world.
+The International Electrotechnical Commission (IEC) standard IEC 61140:2016, concerning protection against electric shock, defines the low voltage (LV) band as ≤ 1000 V AC RMS or ≤ 1500 V DC.
+This incorporates the Extra-low voltage band.

 In electrical power systems low voltage most commonly refers to the mains voltages as used by domestic and light industrial and commercial consumers.
 "Low voltage" in this context still presents a risk of electric shock, but only a minor risk of electric arcs through the air.